-Expedited Bill 2-22, Montgomery County Municipal Revenue Program - Amendments, sponsored by the Council President at the request of the County Executive, is scheduled to be introduced on January 11, 2022.
-A public hearing is tentatively scheduled for February 1, 2022 at 1:30 p.m.1
+Expedited Bill 2-22, Montgomery County Municipal Revenue Program - Amendments, sponsored by the Council President at the request of the County Executive, was introduced on January 11, 2022.
+A public hearing is scheduled for February 1, 2022 at 1:30 p.m.
+A worksession of the GO Committee will be scheduled for a future date.